 Quick Request Process

 When you are signing up for department store credit cards, they complete the approval process right at the register, making the process similar to getting a quick loan.
 Sometimes they will have you hand them your driver’s license, address, and social security number, and they will ask a couple of verifying questions.
 They send it out and it often takes less than a minute to get sent back.

 Approval isn’t guaranteed when you have a lower credit score, but you’ll know if you’ve been approved or rejected right away.
 It’s easier to get these types of credit cards with a lower credit score.
 The decision is instant.

 Approval For Low Credit Scores

-When it comes to department stores, store credit cards are approved fast and with less prejudice.
+When it comes to department stores, store credit cards for bad credit are approved fast and with less prejudice.
 Banks partner with retail stores to provide a lower credit card approval rate.

 If you’re requesting credit cards online with a low credit score, your chances of getting approved are lower.
 This deal between banks and credit cards online does not exist for many credit card providers.

 Search Online First

 Much like taking out an online loan, if you search online first, you will be prepared when you go tot he cash register.
 You can see what credit card would provide the lowest interest rate that you could request in the store.
 Having the research allows you to pick the best credit card to help you boost your credit score.

 There are websites you can go to that will help you search for cards you could get approved for with your credit score.
 The best part is they will only put a soft pull on your credit when searching, instead of a hard credit report pull.
 When you have a hard inquiry, it could be detrimental to your credit score.